 Boston has been a cultural hub since the 1700s and remains a significant place to learn about and enjoy the visual arts.
 Top traveling exhibitions make stops at the best museums in the city, and the best art galleries in Boston boast high quality works.
 Most of the major art galleries and museums are located in Back Bay and South End, but further-flung neighborhoods like Jamaica Plain are drawing local talent with low rents and large spaces.
 Follow up on your artsy activities with a meal at one of the most romantic restaurants in Boston, or, if you’re watching your wallet, check our guide to the best free things to do in Boston.

 RECOMMENDED: Full guide to the best things to do in Boston

-Best art museums in Boston
+Best places to see art in Boston

-The 450 Harrison building is a veritable hive of artistic activity—and the artists fling open the doors at least a few times a month for open studios events where they greet locals and visitors with works for sale and, often, snacks and drinks.
-First Fridays is the flagship event.
-Held each month, the event welcomes everyone from art aficionados to afterwork activity-seekers for an evening art, wine, cheese and mingling.
+As the city's premier artistic hub, the 450 Harrison building is a veritable hive of artistic activity in the back of the South End.
+Many artists open their doors a few times a month for open studios events where they greet locals and visitors.
+First Fridays is the flagship event; held each month, more than 200 artists, galleries, shops and showrooms welcome everyone from art aficionados to afterwork activity-seekers for an evening of art, wine, cheese and mingling.